meilisearch/.github/profile/README.md

 If you want to know more about how we handle Developer Relations at MeiliSearch: our processes, activities, and plans, you can check our [devrel repo](https://github.com/meilisearch/devrel).

-We invite you to join our [MeiliSearch Community Slack](https://slack.meilisearch.com/), where you can find support from our team and the community, but where you can also share your projects or just talk about random stuff with other members of the MeiliSearch community 😁
+We invite you to join our [Meilisearch Community Slack](https://slack.meilisearch.com/), where you can find support from our team and the community, but where you can also share your projects or just talk about random stuff with other members of the Meilisearch community 😁

 ## 🖥 Demos

-Do you want to see MeiliSearch in action?
+Do you want to see Meilisearch in action?
 Check the list of our demos [in the dedicated repository](https://github.com/meilisearch/demos).

 ## 💌 Contact